flexiblepower/s2-rust/README.md

 - [Visit the GitHub wiki](https://github.com/flexiblepower/s2-ws-json/wiki) for a technical explanation of S2

 ## Crate contents
 This crate provides Rust types for all types specified by S2.
-It also includes provides utilities that help you manage an S2 connection over websockets with JSON as the format, including functions to easily set up a WebSocket server/client to send/receive S2 messages.
+It also provides utilities that help you manage an S2 connection over websockets with JSON as the format, including functions to easily set up a WebSocket server/client to send/receive S2 messages.

 JSON over WebSockets is a common and recommended way to implement S2, but you're free to choose a different format and communication protocol.
 In that case, the types in this crate should still be useful but you may wish to disable the `websockets-json` feature.